henspace/henspace/index.md

 ## Portfolio

+If you're interested in what sort of things I draw, there's a random selection in my portfolio.
 [![Picture of lots of rabbits](images/portfolio.jpg)](https://www.stevejbutler.com/) [Portfolio](https://www.stevejbutler.com/)

 ## Webtoons comics

-I've been working on a number of comic which are all freely available at Webtoons.
+I've also been working on a number of comics which are all freely available at Webtoons.

 [![Cover for comic called Empty Minds](images/EmptyMindsCoverx209.jpg)](https://www.webtoons.com/en/creator/u93vy) [Webtoons comics](https://www.webtoons.com/en/creator/u93vy)

 ## Too many owls: a children's story

-This is a free story for children up to about 3 or 4.
+This is a story for children up to about 3 or 4.
 It's free and slightly interactive.

 [![Close-up image of an owl's eyes](images/owl_209.jpg)](https://henspace.com/games/toomanyowls/index.html) [Too many owls](https://henspace.com/games/toomanyowls/index.html)